Donmclean/riko/README.md

         - This will execute a production build on your current src/ folder.
         - If this passes you should be in good shape to test it out.

+    - `npm run electron-prod`
+        - This will execute a production build on your current src/ folder.
+        - It will create packager an electron application based on the configurations specified in the custom-config.js (electronPackagingOptions)

+    - `npm run prod-server`
+        - This will fire up an express server for you to test out your new prod build.
+        - Remember to check for the visualizer file based on your git version to really see the build details.

     - `npm run server`
         - This will fire up a browsersync server for you to test out your new prod build.
         - Remember to check for the visualizer file based on your git version to really see the build details.